Freddo1/UnityMachineLearning_Catcher/README.md

 given from Unity.
 The program is windows native as of writing and I might make builds for MAC OSX or linux if requested.</br>
 To run the program and see the agent in action, simply run the .exe file inside /MachineLearningGame subfolder.

-Huge credit to kenney for providing free game assets for anyone to use, see the link below: https://www.kenney.nl/assets
+Huge credit to kenney for providing free game assets for anyone to use, see the link: https://www.kenney.nl/assets

 <img src="Training_figures/Axis_explanation.jpg" width="600" height="400">